July 29th, 2022

 If you are planning on visiting Hilton Head, it is advisable to rent a car.
 These services can get booked up during peak season, so it's important to do so in advance.

-There are some limited bus services provided by the Low country Regional Transportation Authority, which transit between the island and nearby counties such as Hampton, Beaufort, Colleton, and Allendale.
+There are some limited bus services provided by the Low country Regional Transportation Authority, which transits between the island and nearby counties such as Hampton, Beaufort, Colleton, and Allendale.

 If you're moving to Hilton Head from a place with high levels of rush hour traffic you may feel a bit more at home than you realize thanks to the Hilton Head bridge!